Why Digital Audit Trails Are Critical for Modern Evidence Management

 What is a digital audit trail in evidence management?

-Are digital audit trails required for compliance?
+Are digital audit trails required for CJIS compliance?

-Do audit trails help prevent evidence tampering?
+Can a digital audit trail prevent evidence tampering?

 Jump to